archivesspace-labs/ArchivesSnake/README.md

 obj.json()
 ```

 The `.json` method makes a _deep copy_ of the object.
 This means that it creates a new collection object and then inserts copies of the objects found within the original object rather than just references to them.
-Otherwise, changes to the returned JSON would also affect the values inside the JSONModelObject.
+Otherwise, changes to the returned JSON would also affect the values inside the `JSONModelObject`.
 If you run into memory issues and are sure that you will not reuse the object from which you retrieved the JSON, you can use:

 ``` python
 obj._json